Thepchaiya Un-Nooh

-He has won one ranking event, the 2019 Snooker Shoot Out, and finished as runner-up in the 2019 World Open.
-He is regarded as one of the fastest snooker players on the World Tour, averaging less than 17 seconds per shot during the 2017–18 and the 2019–20 snooker seasons.
+He has won two ranking events, the 2019 Snooker Shoot Out and the 2026 World Open, and finished as runner-up in the 2019 World Open.
+He is regarded as one of the fastest snooker players on the World Tour, averaging less than 17 seconds per shot during the 2017–18 and the 2019–20 snooker seasons..
+He won his second ranking title at the 2026 World Open, where he defeated Ronnie O'Sullivan 10–7 in the final, and made his seventh career maximum break of 147 during the match.

 Career

-Un-Nooh first entered the professional tour for the 2009–10 season by winning the 2008 IBSF World Snooker Championship.
+Un-Nooh began his first year on the professional tour for the 2009–10 season by winning the 2008 IBSF World Snooker Championship.
 He dropped off the main tour after just one season.

 2012–13 season

 He received the Thai nomination to compete on the snooker tour for the 2012–13 season.
 As a new player on the tour, he needed to win four matches to reach the main stage of the ranking events.
 He lost in the third qualifying round in three of the first four ranking events of the season.
 In September, it was announced that his match at the Players Tour Championship – Event 3 against Steve Davis was under investigation due to unusual betting patterns.
-Un-Nooh moved from an 8/11 odds-on favourite to 11/8 against just before the match started, and went on to lose 0–4 to the six-time world champion.
+Un-Nooh moved from an 8/11 odds-on favourite to 11/8 against just before the match started, and went on to lose 0–4.
 World Snooker released a statement in November to confirm that there was insufficient evidence, and that no further action would be taken against Un-Nooh.
 He reached the final qualifying round for the UK Championship and the World Open, but lost to Michael Holt and Ryan Day respectively.
 Un-Nooh played in nine of the ten Players Tour Championship Events during the season; his best results were three last-16 defeats in European Tour Events, and he finished 46th on the PTC Order of Merit.
 His season ended when he was beaten 3–10 by Ben Woollaston in the third round of World Championship Qualifying, which saw him finish the year ranked world number 69.